o2r-project/o2r-muncher/README.md

   Should an error be return when invalid metadata is stored?
 Defaults to `false`.
 - `MUNCHER_SAVE_IMAGE_TARBALL`
   Save the image tarball into the compendium after successful execution.
 Defaults to `true`, but useful to deactivate during development.
+- `MUNCHER_SAVE_IMAGE_ON_FAILURE`
+  Save the image even if the check was not successful.
+Defaults to `true`, because the final call needs to be made by human.
 - `MUNCHER_META_TOOL_OFFLINE`
   Do not go online during metadata extraction to retrieve additional metadata, defaults to `false`.
 - `SESSION_SECRET`